In the Kitch

 Notes

-• The recipe calls for bratwurst specifically, but any variety of sausage will work.
+• Sausage varieties: The recipe calls for bratwurst specifically, but any variety of sausage will work.
 Keep in mind that pork sausage such as bratwurst or andouille with often be juicier and more flavorful than other varieties.
+If you are looking for a lighter alternative, chicken and turkey sausage links are available in most grocery stores and specialty butcher shops.

-• Leftover links can be refrigerated for up to 3 to 4 days, and repurposed for other meals, such as being incorporated into spaghetti sauce, a homemade pizza, or a hearty breakfast scramble.
+• Fridge storage: Leftover links can be refrigerated for up to 3 to 4 days, and repurposed for other meals, such as being incorporated into spaghetti sauce, a homemade pizza, or a hearty breakfast scramble.

 Nutrition